albanleandri/hugo-casse-pere/README.md

 ## History
 [Kashpair](https://github.com/albanleandri/hugo-kashpair) is based on [Chaschper](https://github.com/jcfischer/hugo-chaschper)
-[Chaschper](https://github.com/jcfischer/hugo-chaschper) is based on [Casper Two](https://github.com/eueung/hugo-casper-two), a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
+Thank you to Jens-Christian Fischer for his work on [Chaschper](https://github.com/jcfischer/hugo-chaschper), which is based on [Casper Two](https://github.com/eueung/hugo-casper-two), a port of the [Casper](https://github.com/TryGhost/Casper), the default personal blogging theme for Ghost.
 A legacy version (v1.x) has [already been ported](https://github.com/vjeantet/hugo-theme-casper) to Hugo years ago.

 With Kashpair, I tried to organize things in a way that suited me better.